 The Communications and Programming Committee, chaired by Audrey Stuckey, develops effective communications strategies for the Society, and is responsible for all media relations, advertising, and social media management.
 The Committee develops the Society’s rich and varied programming of courses, retreats, and events.

-The Facility Maintenance Committee, chaired by Jim Maxwell, provides an environment conducive to the development of all Society members and visitors.
+The Facility Maintenance Committee, chaired by Andrew Patton, provides an environment conducive to the development of all Society members and visitors.
 They act as caretakers of the Alberta Centre for Peace and Meditation – our spiritual home, and treat it and all it contains as sacred.

-The Finance Committee, chaired by David Balon, oversees the finances of the Society.
+The Finance Committee, chaired by Jeremy Berg, oversees the finances of the Society.

 The Fundraising Committee, chaired by Jane Harrick, carries out fundraising initiatives for the Society, and researches and applies for grants for which the Society may be eligible.

-The Governance Committee, chaired by Peggy Lipinski, oversees the functioning of the Society through appropriate Bylaws and policies, and in compliance with applicable legislation.
+The Governance Committee, chaired by Bryony Lorimer, oversees the functioning of the Society through appropriate Bylaws and policies, and in compliance with applicable legislation.

-The Membership Committee, chaired by Andrew Patton, looks after Society members and membership issues.
+The Membership Committee, chaired by Sarah Pearce, looks after Society members and membership issues.